Hagar-Khaled/ECPC-2025/README.md

 ---

 ## 📂 Structure
-Each folder represenys a day and contains:
+Each folder represents a day and contains:
 - **PDF** for Problem statements
 - **Solution code** for each problem